Skip to main navigation Skip to search Skip to main content

 Biography

-To cultivate a stimulating learning environment for students and to establish the RNA community in Hong Kong, Dr. Kwok, together with Dr. Minh Le, has founded the Hong Kong RNA Club in Aug 2017 and organized RNA seminar and symposium events regularly (http://www.kitkwok.com/hk-rna-club.html).
+To cultivate a stimulating learning environment for students and to establish the RNA community in Hong Kong, Dr. Kwok, together with Dr. Minh Le, founded the Hong Kong RNA Club in August 2017 and organized RNA seminar and symposium events regularly (http://www.kitkwok.com/hk-rna-club.html).
 The Hong Kong RNA Club has been recognized and supported by the International RNA Society and various industrial companies.
 Dr. Kwok is currently one of the RNA Society’s Asia RNA research ambassadors.

 Activities

-Selected Publications
+Selected Publications from past 6 years

 Original Research